 Target-Activated NK (TANK™) Cell Therapy

-NK cells are unique lymphocytes that can elicit quick response against stressed cells including virally-infected cells as well as cancer cells, without the need for prior sensitization.
-Unlike T cells which will not respond when the MHC is absent, NK cells can kill the target cells when the self MHC molecules are missing (So called “missing self” theory).
+Natural killer (NK) cells are unique lymphocytes that can elicit quick responses against stressed cells including virally-infected cells and cancer cells, without requirement for prior sensitization.
+Unlike T cells which will not respond when the MHC is absent, NK cells can kill the target cells when the self MHC molecules are missing (as is called “missing self” theory).

-Cancer cells express high level of PD-1 ligands which will interact with PD1 expressed on activated T cells, therefore delivering a signal that inhibits activation of IL-2 production and T cell proliferation (Figure A).
+Cancer cells express high level of PD-1 ligands which interact with PD1 expressed on activated T cells, therefore delivering a signal that inhibits activation of IL-2 production and T cell proliferation (Figure A).
 One of our TANK™ platform is a Chimeric PD-1 Receptor (CPR) stably expressed in a NK cell line.
-Once in contact with PD1 ligand, NK cells will be activated to release Interferon gamma, perforin, and granzymes which will kill PD1 ligand expressing cells (Figure B).
+Once in contact with PD1 ligand, NK cells will be activated to release Interferon gamma, perforin, and granzymes to kill PD1 ligand-expressing cells (Figure B).
 Additionally, CPR-expressing NK cells can also activate T cells by blocking PD1-PD-L1 interaction (Figure C).

 - Next：PD-1/PD-L1 antibody blockade assay platform